 Students get a chance to learn life skills in the work place.
 Each student is interviewed to determine where they feel they would like to work.
 We help place students with local businesses in the area.
 Bright Start Academy staff helps to monitor each students to student’s and along side to alongside each business to teach the day to day tasks of that particular job.
 Our students have had co-op placements with Pizza Pizza, local grocery stores and Long And McQuade Music Store.

-Class will be held on Tuesdays and Thursdays from 5:00pm to 7:00pm. * *Classes will teach individuals such as
+Class are held daily and will also be held on Tuesdays and Thursdays from 3:30pm to 5:30pm. * *Classes will teach individuals such as

 - communication and